philferriere/mscsweblm4r/cran-comments.md

 0 errors | 0 warnings | 1 note

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'MSCS4R Maintainer <mscs4rmaintainer@gmail.com>'
+Maintainer: 'MSCS4R Maintainer <pferriere@hotmail.com>'

 Per [this comment on SO](http://stackoverflow.com/a/23831508), it appears safe to ignore this note.

 This is a new submission.

-Thanks!
+Regards,
-Phil Ferriere
+Phil Ferriere <pferriere@hotmail.com>
-MSCS4R Maintainer <mscs4rmaintainer@gmail.com>